Dog insurance

 Common exclusions include:

-• Routine treatment – pet insurance doesn’t usually cover routine and preventative treatment, such as vaccinations, castration or flea and worm treatments.
+Pet insurance doesn’t usually cover routine and preventative treatment.
+This will include vaccinations, castration or flea and worm treatments.

-• Waiting period – when you take out a dog insurance policy, there might be a waiting period – usually the first 14 days – when you can’t claim.
+When you take out your dog’s insurance policy, there may be a waiting period.
+You won’t be able claim during this time – usually the first 14 days.
 Check your policy’s waiting period as this can vary.

 What should I look out for when choosing dog insurance?